2020 Nevada caucus: Bernie Sanders leads the pack, according to early entrance polls

 This is a breaking news update.
 A previous version of this story can be found below.

-Voting is underway across Nevada as the most diverse state so far has its say in the Democrats' nomination fight.
+There was skepticism about Pete Buttigieg's ability to win over a more diverse set of voters after strong finishes in Iowa and New Hampshire.
+Joe Biden, who struggled in those early states, looked to Nevada's voters of color to prove he still had a viable path to the nomination.

-Yet there were questions about when results from Saturday's voting might be released under the complicated new caucus reporting process.
+Sens.
+Elizabeth Warren and Amy Klobuchar also were fighting for survival, hoping to benefit from outside money from newly created super PACs.

-Just before polls opened at noon PST, Democratic National Committee Chairman Tom Perez wouldn't commit to a timeline.
+There were still questions about when final results from Saturday's voting might be released under the complicated new caucus reporting process.

-"Our goal is to get results as soon as possible," Perez sad.
+"Our goal is to get results as soon as possible," said Democratic National Committee Chairman Tom Perez.
 "But also, first and foremost, to get it right."

 "Nevada represents an opportunity for these candidates to demonstrate their appeal to a larger swath of our country," said state Attorney General Aaron Ford, a Democrat who is not endorsing a candidate.